Get help now Make a donation

 Child services

-This is a department of social services, run by a local authority (local government), that deals with children and young people’s social care.
-It's also called children and young people’s services.
+This is a department of social services that looks after children and young people’s social care.
+They’re run by a local authority.
+You may also hear them called children and young people’s services.

 Child services can: